 - From Manila, ride a bus bound for Batangas City.
 Get off at the Grand Terminal.

 - Ride a jeep to Mabini.
-Then take a tricycle to your resort/accommodation.
+Then take a tricycle to the villa.

 We took a private car, which I think is the easiest way to get there.